Ryan-A-Davis/workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+the incrementation.
+I would put i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document object model. the html index.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?